moores-lab/MiRP/README.md

 15. Smooth XY shifts to remove overlapping boxes and keep individual boxes ~AU apart.

 - Go to the directory with the resulting iteration 1 star file from 3rd Refine3D.
-		- This procedure uses a python script that depends on the scipy and matplotlib libraries - it may be easiest to install anaconda to run this script.
+		- First load the right software: module load anaconda/v2-5.2.0 (or equivalent in your institution).
 		- RUN THE SCRIPT mirpy.py on ouput star file from 3rd 3Drefine iteration 1 (python mirpy.py -xy run_it001_data.star).
-There may be some verbose warnings, but they are not a problem.
-The resulting file will be called uniXY_data.star.
+Don't worry about the error messages they don't seem to be a problem.
+The resulting file will be called smoothenedXY_data.star.

 16. 4th Refine3D, get final shifts whilst keeping the PHI (Rot) fixed to the previous integer minimum;

 		I/O tab:

-		Input images STAR file: output .star file created above (uniXY_data.star) (NOT segment averages)* Reference map: *4x binned decorated synthetic reference of corresponding PF number* Reference mask: None
+		Input images STAR file: output .star file created above (smoothenedXY_data.star) (NOT segment averages)* Reference map: *4x binned decorated synthetic reference of corresponding PF number* Reference mask: None